 What You'll Learn

-go mod init github.com/yourusername/web-scraper-go
+go mod init github.com/yourusername/go-scraper

 package main